 The only regions with real mountains are to be found in the south.
 That means the skiing in Krakow and vicinity (including Zakopane) is some of the best Poland has to offer.
 The Beskidy (to the east) and the Karkonosze (to the south-west) are also good options.

-Those feeling even more adventurous could even add some cross-border action to a holiday skiing in Poland.
+Those feeling even more adventurous could even add some cross-border action to a ski holiday.
 It’s just a case of moseying across the Slovak border.
 There are some excellent resorts there, all within a doable drive from Krakow, although you’ll need to check that your car rental company allows you to drive into another country if that’s the plan.

 The Tatra Mountains

 This is the main winter sports region in Poland.
 No questions about it.
 Zakopane is located here, right on the cusp of the National Park.
 It’s where you find resorts like Kasprowy and Polana Szymoszkowa.
 The highest mountain in the country – Rysy – also peaks here.
 It’s the number-one choice for skiing in Polanad.

 The Beskid Mountains